 If you love the thrilling experience of outdoor activities, you will probably go camping at one time.
-But if you’re reading this post, you might have already gone camping either alone, with friends or family.
+But if you’re reading this post, you might have already gone camping either alone, with friends, or with family.
 You probably know when camping, minor injuries may occur.

-Frequent campers have experienced minor injuries more than ones.
+Frequent campers have experienced minor injuries more than once.
 A knee injury is among the most common injuries when camping.
-In some cases, you might have been required to help a friend with a knee injuring.
+In some cases, you might have been required to help a friend with a knee injury.
 This article is meant to help you deal with the issue of a knee injury.
 You can get tips to prevent knee injury and understand your injury.

 How You Identify Knee Injury When Camping

 There are various signs that will signal knee injury.
 Most people report of severe pain around the knee which can be a sign of injury.
 If you experience either of these signs, there are chances you will have hurt your knee.